Skip to main content

 Length: 2 hours.

-How to book: Contact the Admissions team.
+How to book: Contact the Sales and Admissions team.

 This interactive tour of the Cathedral Floor and Crypt is designed for people with visual impairments.
 Numbers are limited to 6 visitors plus additional places for an accompanying carer or necessary companion per person – up to a maximum of 12 people.